Thirteenth (fairy tale)

 "Thirteenth" (Sicilian: Tridicinu) is an Italian fairy tale originally collected by Sicilian folklorist Giuseppe Pitrè and published by Thomas Frederick Crane in Italian Popular Tales.
-It is Aarne-Thompson type 328, "The Boy Steals the Giant's Treasures".
+It is Aarne-Thompson type 328, "The Boy Steals Ogre's Treasure".

 Synopsis

 A mother of thirteen sons motivates them to become fast runners, by arranging a competition each night: whoever reaches home first will enjoy the soup made from herbs their father has gathered.
 The youngest son, called Thirteenth, always wins, and as a result his brothers envy him and try to get rid of him.

 One day, the king promises a prize of gold for the hero who manages to steal the blanket of a giant in the vicinity.
 The brothers approach the king and tell him that Thirteenth boasts to be able to perform the feat.
 The king then asks that Thirteenth be brought before him, and demands that he do what he has bragged about.
 Thirteen, who never has pretended to be a monster slayer, protests, but to no avail.
 He has no choice but to head for the house of the giant.

 The monster is out, and only his wife is at home, but Thirteenth sneaks inside and hides under the bed.
 At night, the giant returns, eats his supper and goes to bed, where he tells his wife he can smell a human, and wants to eat it.
 The giantess thinks he is stupid; there are no humans around, so the giant goes to sleep.
 During the night Thirteenth pulls at the blanket to try to steal it, but the giant is stirred.
 The boy mews like a cat, and the giant is calmed, and falls asleep again.
 Thirteenth then seizes the blanket quickly and runs out.
 The giant wakes again, and notices the sound of the thief's steps.

 After some time the king issues another reward if someone will bring him the giant's horse.
 Thirteenth presents himself and asks for a silk ladder and a bag of cakes.
 At night he approaches the giant's stable.
 The horse neighs on seeing him, but Thirteenth calms it by offering it cake, and manages to ride it all the way to the king.

 Then the king declares that he wants the giant's bolster.
 Thirteenth protests, since the bolster is full of little bells, which makes it impossible to steal it and sneak away unnoticed.
 The king insists and Thirteenth departs.
 He creeps under the ogre's bed and waits for the couple to retire.
 At midnight the couple is asleep, and Thirteenth stretches out his hand for the bolster, but the bells chime and the giant wakes.
 The giant's wife believes that it is the wind that has stirred them, and the giant seemingly agrees and goes back to sleep.
 In reality he is pretending, since he now feels that it is time to catch the burglar.
 When Thirteenth stretches out his hand for the bolster again, the giant seizes his arm.